OKAMca/node-red-contrib-chatbot/README.md

 ### Send Image
 ![Authorized Users](./docs/images/example-image.png)
 This example respons to a command `/cam` in the chat sending an image.
-The first node `/cam` triggers an http request (for example to the URL of a web cam), then resulting payload is sent to the `Image` node which prepares the payload for the `Telegram Sender` node.
+The first node `/cam` triggers an http request (for example to the URL of a web cam), then resulting chatbot is sent to the `Image` node which prepares the chatbot for the `Telegram Sender` node.
 The **/cam** command also triggers a waiting message *"Uploading a photo..."* while the image is downloaded.

 ### Log Chats
 ![Authorized Users](./docs/images/example-log.png)
-The Log node takes a message payload (inbound or outbound) and trasforms it in a string suitable to be appended to a log file.
+The Log node takes a message chatbot (inbound or outbound) and trasforms it in a string suitable to be appended to a log file.

 ```
 196520947 [Guidone72] > Thu Jun 30 2016 18:46:31 GMT+0200 - /help